Varicose veins are a common condition in both men and women, and though we more readily associate them with old age, younger adults can get them too.

 “While external laser treatments can help treat dark purple veins and blue veins through the skin, it is most effective to guide a laser into a vessel through a fiber-optic wire and zap them from the inside,” says Dr. Shainhouse.
 This is known as endovenous laser treatment, an image-guided method that “causes the vessel wall to collapse and scar down and is eventually broken down by the body,” informs Dr. Shainhouse.
 Endovenous laser treatment is conducted with local anesthetic.

 “VenaSeal is the latest treatment option,” says Dr. Shainhouse.
 “It involves the injection of a medical-grade adhesive that literally shuts the varicose veins permanently.
 It can usually be performed in one session.”
-This treatment involves a number of needle sticks into the vein and is performed with local anesthetic to minimize any pain or discomfort.
+This treatment involves a number of needle sticks into the vein and is performed with a local anesthetic to minimize any pain or discomfort.

 “Varicose veins can be physically removed from the legs by making tiny serial incisions in the overlying skin and pulling them out,” says Dr. Shainhouse.
 “This surgical treatment is best for painful, bulging, large veins.
 It is usually performed by a vascular surgeon, but some dermatologic surgeons will perform this as well.”